gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 It needn't be exhaustive but it should be thorough.

 I hadn't touched on testability too much in the previous sections, but I was careful to write every function in a deliberate manner, to aid unit testing.
-Functions are small, focused and monadic.
+Functions are small, focused and pure.

+Additionally, I'm solely testing the public interface of the program, i.e. `extract_messages()`.
+Since it's the only non-static function, I really don't have another choice.
+This of course is by design.
+I'm intentionally restricting the unit tests to be purely black-box tests.

+In general, I find this approach leads to less brittle tests.
+There's less jeopardy in the public API changing down the line, whereas the underlying implementation details are more subject to change.
+Lastly, I'm also avoiding the need for using mocks in any capacity.

 Let's jump into it and write the first test case for `extract_messages()`: